See Eridanus the River in January

 How to find Eridanus

-From most of the U.S., the River disappears below the southern horizon.
-But if you live at a very southerly latitude in the U.S., you can see a special sight: the star that represents the end of the River.
-This star is named Achernar.
+From the Northern Hemipshere, look southward for Eridanus on northern winter evenings, say, in the month of January.
+At this time of year, the noticeable constellation Orion the Hunter is making its great arc across the southern sky.
+Orion is the key to seeing Eridanus.
+The River begins at Orion’s bright star Rigel.
+It then swells up in its mighty loop, before meandering back southward.
+From most of the U.S., the River disappears before its end below the southern horizon.
+But if you live at a very southerly latitude in the Northern Hemisphere, you can see a special sight: the bright star that represents the end of the River.
+This star is Achernar.

 Bottom line: Can you find the long, meandering river of stars called Eridanus in your sky?
 Be sure to look from a dark location.